matrix-org/synapse-module-cookiecutter-template/README.md

    Although this template does not initialise a Git repository automatically, the CI configuration and suggested release instructions mention it.
    This is commonly `main`, `master`, `trunk`, `default` or `develop`.
-7. `variant`: Choose whether or not to include the Synapse Team-specific customisations; pick `synapse_team` if the module will be maintained by the Synapse Team.
+7. `variant`: Choose whether or not to include the 'Synapse Team'-specific customisations; pick `synapse_team` if the module will be maintained by the Synapse Team.
 Otherwise, pick `standard`.